nodejs/abi-stable-node/README.md

 ## Meeting

-Every week the team has a scheduled meeting that usually happen on Monday at 08:00 AM of the Pacific Time (PT).
-For more informations about it see at **[Node.js Calendar](https://calendar.google.com/calendar/embed?src=nodejs.org_nr77ama8p7d7f9ajrpnu506c98%40group.calendar.google.com)**.
+The team meets once a week on zoom.See the **[Node.js Calendar](https://calendar.google.com/calendar/embed?src=nodejs.org_nr77ama8p7d7f9ajrpnu506c98%40group.calendar.google.com)** for the current time/day of the week.
 The link to participate to the meeting is:  https://zoom.us/j/363665824 .

 ## Project Participants